liquidprompt/liquidprompt/README.md

 commits to push;
 * the number of added/deleted lines (git) or files (fossil), if changes have been made and the number of pending commits, if any;
+* a yellow plus if there is stashed modifications;
-* a star if there is some untracked files in the repository;
+* a red star if there is some untracked files in the repository;
 * the error code of the last command, if it has failed in some way;
 * a smart mark: ± for git directories, ☿ for mercurial, ‡ for svn, ⌘
 for fossil, $ for simple user, a red # for root.